The Department of Comparative Literature and Folklore Studies offers a major in comparative literature and a certificate in folklore.

 Additional Program Information

-Courses in comparative literature fall into four general classes:
+Courses in Comparative Literature (COMP LIT) fall into four general classes:

 Introductory courses (201–299) are based entirely on English-language texts or English translations of foreign language texts.
 These courses are open to first-year students and restricted to undergraduates.